WRup/pet-clinic/README.md

-# pet-clinic
+# Vet-Pet
-Populer Spring Pet Clinic app which is a Spring Boot application built using Maven.
+Spring Boot application built using Maven which is a Veterinary Clinic webpage.